ruszkipista/cims03-my-car/README.md

 ![the web page on different devices](./docs/responsive-am-i.png "the web page on different size devices")

-A live demo can be found - [here](https://my-car-ruszkipista.herokuapp.com/)
+A live demo can be found - [here](https://my-car-ruszkipista.herokuapp.com/), use username/password: user1/user1 for a normal user or admin/admin for an administrator.

 The Project Repository can be found - [here](https://github.com/ruszkipista/cims03-my-car)